 - If making a necklace: use the needle tool or pointy utensil to put a small hole into top of triangle (white area) big enough to slide open jump ring into hole and then close to form a wire loop at the top of the triangle.
 (Kids may need assistance for this step.)

 - Bake in oven following package instructions – jump ring can be left in during baking – WAIT TO COOL before touching.

 - Put a length of cord for the necklace through the wire loop to create the necklace and tie at the end – make it big enough so that the wearer can easily take on and off over their head.

 - If making earrings: Carefully slide a short eye pin into top of triangle (white area) as pictured.
 Bake as directed on package – WAIT TO COOL before touching!
 Add earring finding to eye pin.

 - If you are making a pin: Pin backs can be glued on after baking.

 - (Optional) All items can be sprayed with a gloss polyurethane spray after baking and cooling – this is best done outside by an adult!

 Reminder: save whatever dough you have leftover in a plastic bag for future projects!

-We want to see your pumpkins!!
+We want to see your candy corn!!
 Tag us @givethekidssomethingtodo.